 What are glyphs?
 They’re essentially a graphic shape that can represent a character, or part of a character.
 They can have the appearance of numbers, letters, punctuation or even a decorative form.
 Glyphs also refer to the graphic symbols that aren’t visible on your keyboard – things like fractions, currency symbols and accented letters.

 There are a number of OpenType fonts that have an extensive selection of glyphs, with many alternative forms to represent one character.
 Incorporating these alternatives into your work is a great way to customise typography and add flourishes to your type design.
-This tutorial will take an in-depth look at Indesign’s Glyphs panel, showing you how to use glyphs and all the options available to speed up your workflow.
+This tutorial will take an in-depth look at Indesign’s Glyphs panel, showing you how to use glyphs and all the options available to speed up your workflow (see our InDesign CS6 review to learn more about the software).

 01 With a new document open, the first step is to decide what copy you’re using.
 You’ll then need to select your font.
 It’s best to use an OpenType font, since these are more likely to contain multiple glyphs.
 The type of font is easily visible if you go to Type>Font.
 The symbol to the left of the name indicates what type of format the font is and a preview of the font is also shown.
 If this isn’t showing, open Indesign preferences (Cmd/Ctrl+K) and under Type, tick the Font preview Size box.